fomantic/Fomantic-UI/src/README.md

 #### Inheritance

 There are three levels of inheritance in Fomantic
-* Default theme - Fomantic UI's neutral default theme
+* Default theme - Fomantic-UI's neutral default theme
 * Packaged theme - A specified packaged theme, like "amazon", or "material"
 * Site theme - A theme specific to your site